 It truly is a magical wonderland if you get to see the northern lights from the top of Floya and the midnight sun is also amazing in the summer.
 Be sure to wrap up warm as it can get quite windy at the top but there is a nice cafe you can warm up in that serves pastries, cakes, waffles, light meals, tea, coffee, beer, and ice cream.

-The Arctic Cathedral is about a 30-minute walk from the center of Tromso and was built in 1965 in the shape of an ice burg.
+The Arctic Cathedral is about a 30-minute walk from the center of Tromso across the bridge that leads into town.You can see it from almost anywhere in town, especially if you are walking along the waterfront.
+It has this Sydney Opera House kinda vibe, albeit more modern.
+This is not surprising perhaps, as it= built in 1965 in the shape of an ice burg.
 On the front of it is a stunning mosaic of glass that sparkles at shines as it catches any light that runs through it.

 During the winter and summer, the Arctic Cathedral plays host to concerts around the midnight sun and the northern lights.
 Concerts are put on every night from Thursday to Sunday and they start at 11 pm at night.
 You can buy tickets at the door for around 200 NOK per person and it’s best to show up early at around 10:15 pm as the concerts are hugely popular and there is always a race to get the best seats in the cathedral.
 The church isn’t far from the cable car either so it’s very easy to combine the two into one fun evening outing.

-A visit to the Polar Museum is a must if you want to gain a good insight into the history of Tromso as the gateway to the arctic and why it became the sealing capital of the world.
+When you are visiting Tromso, the Polar Museum is a must.
+It is really helpful if you want to gain a good insight into the history of the town as the gateway to the arctic and why it became the sealing capital of the world.
 The exhibitions showcase the life of the famous seal trappers that used to sail to Svalbard for the winter.

 It does only focus on seal trappers though and you’ll also find exhibitions around famous polar explorers like Roald Amundsen and many more.
 The exhibitions explain the rigors of their journeys into the arctic and just how they managed to survive and what they discovered.